 TMR Integrative Nursing is a peer-reviewed quarterly journal sponsored by TMR publishing group.
-It has been included in DOAJ, ScienceOpen, Google Scholar.
+It has been included in DOAJ, ScienceOpen, Ingenta Connect, China Science and Technology Journal Database (CSTJ), and Google Scholar.
 The journal publishes peer-reviewed original articles including reviews, commentaries, clinical and basic research, case report, conference announcement and letters to the editor about the integrative nursing research.
 TMR Integrative Nursing particularly welcomes integrative nursing literature research, clinical application innovation of integrative nursing, characteristics of nursing after traditional medicine treatment, and studies that aim to evaluate and compare health care between traditional and modern nursing.
 It seeks to promote international communication focusing on the latest developments, trends, experiences and achievements on integrative nursing in clinical practice and scientific research.

 All articles published by TMR Integrative Nursing are made freely and permanently accessible online immediately upon publication, without subscription charges or registration barriers.

 TMR Integrative Nursing offers authors the benefits of:

 Highly efficient editorial processes: average time from submission to first decision of 2-4 weeks

 Rapid initial screening for suitability and editorial interest

 Excellent peer reviewers drawn from a range of health service research disciplines